-If your kids have completed college or you have paid off your mortgage, you might be wondering if now’s the time cash out whole life insurance — and you might be right.
+If your kids have completed college or you’ve paid off your mortgage, you might be wondering if now’s the time to cash out your whole life insurance policy — and you might be right.
 Taking the cash value from your whole life insurance is a big decision and can have a lasting impact on your financial future.
-We’ll help you weigh the benefits and drawbacks of cashing in your policy.
+We’ll help you weigh the benefits and drawbacks of cashing in your whole life insurance policy.

 Face Value Versus Cash Value

 Making this decision starts with understanding how whole life insurance works.
 A whole life insurance policy has two components.
 The first is the face value, or the amount that will be paid to your beneficiaries when you die.
 The second is the cash value.
 Your cash value is a savings account that’s funded by a portion of your premiums.
-When you cash out a policy, you are not getting back your full premium contributions; you will receive the full cash value of the policy.
+When you cash out a whole life insurance policy, you are not getting back your full premium contributions; you will receive the full cash value of the policy.

 How to Access Cash from Your Whole Life Insurance Policy

-If you’ve had your policy in force for a few years and your policy has accumulated some cash value, you can cancel the policy and take the surrender value in a cash payment.
+If you’ve had your policy in force for a few years and it has accumulated some cash value, you can cancel the policy and take the surrender value in a cash payment.
 By surrendering your policy, you are giving up the insurance policy and, in return, you’ll receive the cash value less any fees.
 When you cancel your policy, your heirs will receive nothing from the policy when you die.
-Although surrendering your policy might get you the cash you need, it should likely be a last resort unless you have adequate insurance coverage in place elsewhere.
+Although surrendering your policy might get you the cash you need, it should be a last resort unless you have adequate life insurance coverage in place elsewhere.

 If you still need your life insurance policy, you have other options to withdraw cash and keep your life insurance policy in place: withdrawals, loans and premium payments are all options you should consider.